Lacr1ma/flogin/Documentation/AdministratorManual/Update/Index.rst

 Updating
 --------
-If you update EXT:login to a newer version, please read this section carefully!
+If you update EXT:flogin to a newer version, please read this section carefully!

 Versioning
 ^^^^^^^^^^